-Establish a timeline for recruitment, selection and contracting ☐ Yes ☐ No = Provides formal written agreement in the form of a contract or offer letter to all postgraduate trainees ☐ Yes □No - Provides postgraduate trainees with appropriate liability coverage ☐ Yes □No = Assures postgraduate trainees are provided appropriate salary ☐ Yes ☐ No Assures a safe and secure environment for postgraduate trainees ☐ Yes □No funding to support the program.
-Who the program should accompany the a.
-Describe how your program is fun organization's operating budget. b.
-Describe any issues encountered accreditation n self-study gui ented in the sponsor 8.
-The sponsoring organization must p operations) for enrolled postgraduat Human Resources, which could incl performance improvement.
-Postgrad number and variety of patient popular provision of technology support.
-The a) Assigned clinical practice site specialty rotations b) Electronic technology that provideoconferencing c) Appropriate space within the to interact as part of a full clinical providers. te trainees.
-Indexitude recruitrations in the eresources as for postgrowides the pocally sophis clinical pract There should be nent, onboarding es must be proveir clinical rotation may include, but aduate trainees ostgraduate traiticated environment ice environment. e adequate support for g, orientation, and vided with the appropriate ons, as well as adequate ut are not limited to: for both precepted and inees with the opportunity to ment including EMR and out for postgraduate trainees a.
-What support is provided by huma orientation for postgraduate trainees? es for recruitme ent, onboarding and b.
-How does the sponsoring organiz postgraduate trainees for both prece ation provi • c.
-How does the sponsoring organiz ation provi de the postgra aduate trainees with portunities to learn and practice in a technically sophisticated environment cluding EMR, telehealth, videoconferencing, and web and app-based training? cli How does the sponsoring organization provide appropriate space within the nical practice environment for postgraduate trainees to interact as part of a full nical interdisciplinary and inter-professional team?
+Establish a timeline for recruitment, selection and contracting ☐ Yes ☐ No Provides formal written agreement in the form of a contract or offer letter to all postgraduate trainees ☐ Yes □No Provides postgraduate trainees with appropriate liability coverage ☐ Yes ☐ No Assures postgraduate trainees are provided appropriate salary ☐ Yes ☐ No Assures a safe and secure environment for postgraduate trainees ☐ Yes □No a.
+Describe how your program is funded and how it is represented in the sponsor organization's operating budget. b.
+Describe any issues encountered related to funding for the program.
+8. The sponsoring organization must properations) for enrolled postgradual Human Resources, which could incorperformance improvement.
+Postgranumber and variety of patient popular provision of technology support.
+The a) Assigned clinical practice site specialty rotations b) Electronic technology that properties in a technic videoconferencing c) Appropriate space within the to interact as part of a full clinical prostgradual. te trainees.
+Inde recruitred that trained attions in the eresources es for postgrovides the prically sophis clinical pract There should be ment, onboarding es must be proveir clinical rotation may include, but aduate trainees to totaled environment etice environment. e adequate support for g, orientation, and vided with the appropriate ons, as well as adequate ut are not limited to: for both precepted and inees with the opportunity to ment including EMR and out for postgraduate trainees a.
+What support is provided by hum an resourc • orientation for postgraduate trainees? b.
+How does the sponsoring organiz postgraduate trainees for both precent postgraduate trainees. ation provi - c.
+How does the sponsoring organiz zation prov ide the postgra aduate trainees with portunities to learn and practice in a technically sophisticated environment cluding EMR, telehealth, videoconferencing, and web and app-based training? cli How does the sponsoring organization provide appropriate space within the nical practice environment for postgraduate trainees to interact as part of a full nical interdisciplinary and inter-professional team?
 9. Available clinical support services must be sufficient in scope and number to support the clinical practice and learning of the postgraduate trainees.
 The sponsoring organization must provide access to appropriate clinical support services either through direct availability or through an established referral relationship.
 Clinical support services include, but are not limited to, staff such as medical assistants, nurses and technicians relevant to the specialty area.
-What support does the sponsoring organization provide to postgraduate trainees in edelivery of clinical care? sur po a f How does the program determine that the clinical support services provided are fficient in scope and number to support the clinical practice and learning of the stgraduate trainees?
-[Example: Based on time and efficiency studies, in order to add ourth postgraduate trainee to a cohort, the program requested funding for an ditional medical assistant, scheduler, and three more exam rooms on clinic days.] co CURRENTLY ACCREDITED): In your program's last decision letter and/or other rrespondence since the last review, did the Consortium's Accreditation Commission te any Standard 5 issues to specifically address "in the next self-study"?
+What support does the sponsoring organization provide to postgraduate trainees in edelivery of clinical care? su po a f How does the program determine that the clinical support services provided are fficient in scope and number to support the clinical practice and learning of the stgraduate trainees?
+[Example: Based on time and efficiency studies, in order to add ourth postgraduate trainee to a cohort, the program requested funding for an ditional medical assistant, scheduler, and three more exam rooms on clinic days.] co no CURRENTLY ACCREDITED): In your program's last decision letter and/or other rrespondence since the last review, did the Consortium's Accreditation Commission te any Standard 5 issues to specifically address "in the next self-study"?
 If so, ovide your response here. no da Ac de CURRENTLY ACCREDITED): In your program's last decision letter and/or other rrespondence since the last review, did the Consortium's Accreditation Commission te any other Standard 5 issues to address (i.e., narrative responses due by a certain te)?
 If so, briefly describe what information was provided to the Consortium's creditation Commission and whether the Consortium's Accreditation Commission termined the issue was satisfactorily addressed.
-You may reference correspondence the appendices as necessary, but provide a brief summary of those issues here.
+You may reference correspondence the appendices as necessary, but provide a brief summary of those issues here. a. the b. surpo a for add